Meghalaya CM's cousin goes missing, wife names NPP leaders in

 Kumar said an investigation has been initiated and more details would be available in a short while.
 "We are verifying whether the act is cognizable...
 As the case is very sensitive, we will act only after verifying every detail," Kumar explained.

 The NPP, however, denied the allegation and said its members were not involved in any such case.
-"I am not aware of any such incident.
-There was no such order issued (to kidnap any one)," National People's Party (NPP) state president W Kharlukhi said.
+"I am not aware of any such incident," National People's Party (NPP) state president W Kharlukhi said.

 The GHADC floor test, which was scheduled on Thursday as per the high court order, has been stayed by the Supreme Court, taking cognizance of a plea moved by the ruling NPP.
 In the last session of the district council, held in December, a no-confidence motion tabled against the NPP-led executive committee got stalled after its members staged a walkout, apparently for not having adequate numbers..